recursion-ninja/CSc-85020/Presentation/slides.md

 - Use Metropolis algorithm
 - Use steady state distribution
 - Each row needs local information
-- Table construction is distrubted
+- Table construction is distributed
 ::::

 ::: {.column width="57%"}